-Parents who require their child to go home for lunch need to provide the school with a note to this effect.
+Parents who need to collect their child from school are required to present at the front office ad sign their child out.
+If your child has an appointment, please send a note with the child and they will be permitted to present at the front office in readiness for collection.
 The note should be handed to the Associate Principal who will organise a formal "Leave Pass".
 Students will not be permitted to leave the school grounds without a "Leave Pass".
-Failure to comply with this constitutes truancy.
+Leaving the school grounds without permission constitutes truancy.